jonasoesch/p9/paper.md

 ## Prior art

+Many visualization tools have been created over the years and every tool addresses a different set of requirements and has different strengths and weaknesses.
+A recent overview [@Mei-18:designspace] classifies visualization tools according to eight dimensions.
+Based on the above requirements, the dimension that was most relevant to our work was *level of abstraction*.

 ### Level of abstraction of visualization tools

  ![\label{code-abstraction}](img/code-abstraction.pdf)

 The number of useful chart types in data visualization is surprisingly limited.
 A review of some catalogs of chart type shows that it lies somewhere in the range between 40 and 200. [@Holtz:dataviz, @Ribecca:datavisualisation, @Schwabish:visualvocabulary, @:dataviz, @Russo-18:microsoftpower] When developing software for data visualization, an obvious approach is therefore to implement these basic chart types and make them configurable.
 A recent study on visualization tools [@Mei-18:designspace] shows that over last three decades a majority of tools mentioned in the literature have used some sort of chart typology (see figure \ref{code-abstraction}).
 Graphic libraries inhabit the other end of the spectrum.
 They usually only provide functionality for drawing basic shapes.
 They are thus the most general and flexible visualization tools.
 But building visualization out of basic shapes is very laborious, which is the reason why "chart configurators" are so popular.
 More recently, visualization researchers have started to explore the middle ground: declarative, domain specific languages (DSLs). [@Wickham-16:ggplot2elegant, @Heer-10:declarativelanguage, @Satyanarayan-16:vegalitegrammar] DSLs try to maintain a maximum of flexibility while significantly simplifying the creation process. [@Heer-10:declarativelanguage] One very recent example of a declarative language for visualization on the web is Vega-Lite. [@Satyanarayan-16:vegalitegrammar] Vega-Lite's DSL builds on JSON and on the concept of the *Grammar of Graphics*.
-The grammar of graphics separates different parts of a visualization into separate "layers" which are independent and can be recombined at will (see figure \ref{code-vega}) Vega-Lite also introduced a way to define interactive visualization in a declarative manner.
+The grammar of graphics separates different parts of a visualization into separate "layers" which are independent and can be recombined as desired (see figure \ref{code-vega}) Vega-Lite also introduced a way to define interactive visualization in a declarative manner.

 ![\label{code-vega}](img/code-vega.pdf)